aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/drco.md

     url: "/assets/images/10.23698/aida/drco/to-scale.jpeg"
     thumbnail-url: "/assets/images/10.23698/aida/drco/to-scale-thumbnail.jpeg"
 ---
+## File formats
+### Pixel position scaling
+Coordinates given are relative to the image *width*.
+To get the correct pixel position, X coordinates (and Y coordinates!) should therefore be multiplied with the image *width*.

 ## License
 ### Controlled access
 Free for use in legal and ethical medical diagnostics research.